 Actually, it is a fictionalised account of my first job after leaving school, with some embellishments towards the end!
 Some names have been altered…

-Freewheeling down Church Road into the village I made my way to the run down industrial park, brimming with youthful optimism as I took my first step on a glittering career ladder.
-After all, John and Paul had first met in Woolton at the church fete, and look how far they went.
-Perhaps there’s something in the air here, something that inspired the young Lennon and McCartney to write so many memorable and successful pop songs that have reverberated around the world.
+Freewheeling down Church Road into the village, I passed Saint Peters Church where some twenty years earlier a young John Lennon had first performed with his skiffle group, The Quarrymen, and met Paul McCartney at a village fete.
+I made my way along the historic high street to a run-down industrial park, brimming with youthful optimism as I took my first step on what I hoped would be a glittering career ladder.
+Perhaps there’s something in the air here?
+Something that inspired the young Lennon and McCartney to write so many memorable pop songs that have reverberated around the world.
 Maybe my writing would one day do the same.

 “Ahh, young Tim!
-Welcome to what was formerly the Bear Brand factory, now The Woolton Weekly News!”
+Welcome to what was formerly a tights factory, but is now The Woolton Mercury!”

 Bill Brightside was a portly bearded man who looked more pirate than editor.
-I followed the direction of his pointing hand and took in the splendid decay and broken windows of a disused factory floor in an abandoned industrial complex, with two lithographic printing presses failing to fill the football-field-size floor space.
+I followed the direction of his pointing hand and took in the splendid decay of the grubby interior and the broken windows of a disused factory floor in an abandoned industrial complex.
+Two lithographic printing presses failed to fill the football-field-size floor space.
 He pointed to a chipboard partitioned cubicle.

-So I was ushered into the shoe-string business of a commercial printer who ran a weekly news magazine as a sideline, pedalling local gossip, village news and advertisements.
-The paper was the shop window for his other commercial activities – printing leaflets and stationery for local businesses.
-He had taken on two YTS trainees – Graham and I – for 12 months at no cost to him.
+So, I was ushered into the shoe-string business of a commercial printer who ran a weekly news magazine as a sideline, pedalling local gossip, village news and advertisements.
+The magazine was the shop window for his other commercial activities – printing leaflets and stationery for local businesses.
+He had taken on two YOP trainees – myself and another eager youth, Graham – for 12 months at no cost to him.
 We were paid the princely sum of £23.50 a week (a rise of £5.50 from unemployment benefit).
-To me this was a fortune, to be spent on records and going to gigs, as I was still living at home.
+To me this was a fortune as I still lived at home, to be spent on records and going to gigs.
 Above all, it was a chance to get some experience and make a name for myself as a journalist.

-One day Bill called me into his ‘office’ – a wooden bench in a dark corner with a grubby curtain for privacy.
+One day Bill called me into his ‘office’ – a wooden bench in a dark corner with a grotty curtain for privacy.

 “Tim, there’s a dilapidated stately home on the other side of the village called Woolton Hall.
+A Grade I listed building.
 Heard of it?”

 “Erm, no, Bill.”

 “Well, it’s been empty for some time; was last used as a school by the nuns but has just been acquired by a local businessman, Alan Ashford.
 I’ve just heard that he’s been given planning permission to convert it into a hotel and restaurant.
 I want you to get over there and see if you can find anyone to give us a story.
-Try and find out how much he intends to spend on doing it up, and ask about the restrictions due to the fact that it’s a Grade Two listed building.”
+Try and find out how much he intends to spend on doing it up, and ask about the restrictions due to the fact that it’s a listed building of historical interest.”

 “Do you have any background information on the history of the Hall?”
 I asked.